jiaying2508/variation_number/README.md

 # Variation Number

+A package for calculating the variation number of nucleotide/protein sequence using sequence orthologs.

 Characteristic Attribute Organization System (CAOS) discovers rules associated with a given phylogenetic tree.
 A pure (Pu) rule or character attribute (CA) is a state that exists in all elements of a clade but not the alternate clade; a private (Pr) CA is present in some members of a clade but absent in the alternate clade.
 A variation number (VN) is defined as the number of occurrences of a position as a CA in all the tree clades.

 The method is described in the publication:
 Lai, J., & Sarkar, I. N. (2021).
 A Phylogenetic Approach to Analyze the Conservativeness of BRCA1 and BRCA2 Mutations.
 AMIA ...
 Annual Symposium proceedings.
 AMIA Symposium, 2020, 677–686. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8075528/

+## Features

+- Download orthologs
+- Build phylogenetic trees
+- Generate variation numbers

 ## Required python packages
 Python packages (most of which can be installed using pip) needed to run LYRUS include: